comorment/ldpred2_standalone/docker/README.md

 Note that the proper container files (*.sif files) corresponding to the different test scripts must exist in `<ldpred2_standalone>/containers/`, not only git LFS pointer files.

+### MacOS Notes

+If running Docker on MacOS with a modern M1/M2 chip, include `--platform linux/amd64` in the `docker run` command (and similar) to execute the container for the correct architecture.